olokex/Travel-salesman-problem/README.md

 # Travel salesman problem
 Created with the purpose of studying MVC and OOP in Python with tkinter as GUI.
+Required Python 3.7+